Certified nurse-midwife: Education and training

+Practice

 As of March 2009, the American College of Nurse-Midwives represents over 11,000 Certified Nurse-Midwives (CNMs) and Certified Midwives (CMs) in all 50 states and most US territories.
 In 2005, Certified Nurse-Midwives attended more than 10% of vaginal births in the United States.
 In terms of gender, only 2% of CNMs are men.

-In addition to providing care related to low-risk pregnancy and childbirth, CNMs are also able to attend to women’s reproductive health needs from puberty through menopause as well as for the care of their newborns.
+In addition to providing care related to low-risk pregnancy and childbirth, CNMs are also able to attend to women's reproductive health needs from puberty through menopause as well as for the care of their newborns.
 Additionally, they are able to prescribe some medications, use certain medical devices, and implement therapeutic and diagnostic measures.

-Occupational profile

-The occupational profile of modern professional midwives varies in terms of workload and salary.
-Results of a 2007 survey find that the median salary of full-time (35 or more hours a week) Certified Nurse-Midwives (CNMs) is $79,093 to $89,916.
-In 2007, 79.7% of CNMs report working full-time.

-Setting
+CNMs practice in hospitals and private practice medical clinics and may also deliver babies in birthing centers and attend at-home births.
+Some work with academic institutions as professors.
+They are able to prescribe medications, treatments, medical devices, therapeutic and diagnostic measures.
+CNMs are able to provide medical care to women from puberty through menopause, including care for their newborn (neonatology), antepartum, intrapartum, postpartum and nonsurgical gynecological care.
+In some cases, CNMs may also provide care to the male partner, in areas of sexually transmitted diseases and reproductive health, of their female patients.
+In the United States, fewer than 1% of nurse midwives are men.

+CNMs function as primary healthcare providers for women and most often provide medical care for relatively healthy women, whose health and births are considered uncomplicated and not "high risk," as well as their neonates.
+Often, women with high risk pregnancies can receive the benefits of midwifery care from a CNM in collaboration with a physician.
+CNMs may work closely or in collaboration with an obstetrician & gynecologist, who provides consultation and/or assistance to patients who develop complications or have complex medical histories or disease(s).
+CNMs provide health care for sexual health, as they also see women for routine exams and are able to initiate all types of contraception.

-Certified Nurse-Midwives (CNMs) are able to practice in all settings, including hospitals, birth centers, and private homes.
+CNMs are able to practice in all settings, including hospitals, birth centers, and private homes.
 However, the majority of CNMs attend hospital births.
 A majority of CNMs are employed by hospitals and medical centers (32.7%) or physician practice (30.5%).
 Midwives attend a majority of home births in the United States.
 In 2009, over 62% of home births in the United States were attended by midwives, with 19.5% as certified nurse midwives (CNMs) and 42.9% as "other midwives" (i.e. direct-entry).